richsoni/www-richsoni.com/_songs/benny-bet-his-wife-in-a-game-of-texas-stud.md

 ---
-title: Willie Bet His Wife In A Game Of Texas Stud
+title: Benny Bet His Wife In A Game Of Texas Stud
 composed_at: 2017-09-14
 artist: Rich Soni
 ---

-Willie bet his wife
+Benny bet his wife
 in a game of Texas Stud
 He had nothing more to loose
 to the hand of Mr. Mudd